egoist/website/src/pages/deploy-ghost-on-fly.md

 - Change the `app` name to something unique.
 - By default we use the `ghost:4-alpine` docker image.
 - We mount `/var/lib/ghost/content` to `ghost_content` [volume](https://fly.io/docs/reference/volumes/) to persistent data, `/var/lib/ghost/content` is the directory to store Ghost database (SQLite), themes and uploaded images, etc.
-- The `url` should be your production website URL.
+- The `url` should be your production website URL, you can add custom domain on [Fly.io dashboard](https://fly.io/apps/).

 ## Persistent Data